hannahlyon/corr-1-covid19/README.md

-# COVID-19 Chatbot - Correlation One Data Science for All Women's Summit Project
+# COVID-19 Chatbot

-This project was done as part of the Correlation 1 Data Science for All Women's Summit in March 2020.
+This project was done as part of the Correlation One Data Science for All Women's Summit in March 2020.

 Team members:
 - Hannah Lyon
 - Stephanie Jung